monicagiraldochica/bash_tutorial/docs/iteration.md

 Subject number 4 is SUBJ3
 ```

-### Iterating through files using patterns
+### Using patterns

 As we learned in the [arrays section](arrays.md), you can use patterns to create arrays.
-You can also use patterns to list files with a very similar path except for a few words.
+You can also use patterns to list files that have a similar path except for a few words or letters.

-For example, if you have a folder located in the following path:
+For example, if you have a folder located in the following path: `/Users/MyUserName/Desktop/MyProjectFolder`.
+Inside this folder you have 100 files named very similarly: `DTI_SUBJ1.nii.gz, DTI_SUBJ2.nii.gz, DTI_SUBJ3.nii.gz, DTI_SUBJ4.nii.gz, DTI_SUBJ5.nii.gz, ..., DTI_SUBJ100.nii.gz`
-/Users/MyUserName/Desktop/MyProjectFolder

-And inside this folder you have 100 files named very similarly: DTI\_SUBJ1.nii.gz, DTI\_SUBJ2.nii.gz, DTI\_SUBJ3.nii.gz, DTI\_SUBJ4.nii.gz, DTI\_SUBJ5.nii.gz, ..., DTI\_SUBJ100.nii.gz

 Then, you could print the list of all those files by simply typing: `echo /Users/MyUserName/Desktop/MyProjectFolder/DTI_SUBJ*.nii.gz`.
 This command matches all the file paths that contain any number of characters in the position where the asterisk is located.

 Let's look at another example.
-Suppose that you have your subject's information organized the following way:
+Suppose that you have information for a list of subjects organized the following way:

-- Your main subjects is folder located in this path:
+- Your main subjects is folder located in this path: `/Users/MyUserName/Desktop/MyProjectFolder`
-/Users/MyUserName/Desktop/MyProjectFolder
-- Inside that folder you have one folder per subject: /Users/MyUserName/Desktop/MyProjectFolder/Subject1, /Users/MyUserName/Desktop/MyProjectFolder/Subject2, /Users/MyUserName/Desktop/MyProjectFolder/Subject3, /Users/MyUserName/Desktop/MyProjectFolder/Subject4, ..., /Users/MyUserName/Desktop/MyProjectFolder/Subject100
+- Inside that folder you have one folder per subject: `/Users/MyUserName/Desktop/MyProjectFolder/Subject1`, `/Users/MyUserName/Desktop/MyProjectFolder/Subject2`, ..., `/Users/MyUserName/Desktop/MyProjectFolder/Subject100`
-- Inside each subject folder, you have the following files: DTI.nii.gz, ANAT.nii.gz, LGN.nii.gz
+- Inside each subject folder, you have the following files: `DTI.nii.gz`, `ANAT.nii.gz`, `LGN.nii.gz`

-If you wanted to obtain the list of paths for the DTI.nii.gz files of all subjects, you could type: `echo /Users/MyUserName/Desktop/MyProjectFolder/Subject*/DTI.nii.gz`.
+If you wanted to obtain the list of paths for the `DTI.nii.gz` files of all subjects, you could type: `echo /Users/MyUserName/Desktop/MyProjectFolder/Subject*/DTI.nii.gz`.
 Because the path of these files is the same except for the subject number, you can create the pattern by substituting the part that changes by an asterisk.

 When using the asterisk, it will select all files that contain any amount of characters in that position.
 But if you want to restrict the search to a specific amount of characters, you could also use the interrogation mark.

-For example, let's suppose you have a main folder located in the following path:
+For example, let's suppose you have a main folder located in the following path: `/MyComputer/MyUser/MyDocuments/MyFolder`.
+And inside that folder you have 100 files named: `myFile001.txt`, `myFile002.txt`, ..., `myFile100.txt`
-/MyComputer/MyUser/MyDocuments/MyFolder

-And inside that folder you have 100 files named: myFile001.txt, myFile002.txt, ..., myFile099.txt, myFile100.txt

-You want to iterate through the files myFile001.txt to myFile009.txt.
+You want to iterate through the files `myFile001.txt` to `myFile009.txt`.
 All those files have the exact same path and name except for exactly one character.
-So, you can replace that character by an interrogation:
+So, you can replace that character by an interrogation mark:

 ```bash
 $ for f in /MyComputer/MyUser/MyDocuments/MyFolder/myFile00?.txt